michaelferrell/bare-bones/README.md

 Contributors
 ===========

-Bare Bones was developed by Michael Ferrell and further enhanced by the always resourceful [Dylan Grafmyre](https://github.com/thorsummoner).
+Bare Bones was developed by Michael Ferrell and with small but impactful tweaks by [Dylan Grafmyre](https://github.com/thorsummoner).